PilcQ/cozify_han/README.md

 ## Installation

-### Via HACS (Recommended)
-1. Search for `Cozify HAN` in HACS.
-2. Click **Download**.
-3. Restart Home Assistant.
-4. Go to **Settings** -> **Devices & Services** -> **Add Integration** and search for "Cozify HAN".

-# Cozify HAN asennus Home Assistant:iin

-Tämä integraatio tuo Cozify HAN -lukijan sähkömittaustiedot suoraan Home Assistantiin paikallisverkon yli.
-Se hakee tiedot suoraan Cozify HAN laitteen REST-rajapinnasta, mikä tekee siitä nopean ja luotettavan.

-## Ominaisuudet
-* **Reaaliaikainen seuranta:** Päivitysväli oletuksena 10 sekuntia, muutettavissa käyttöliittymästä 5-60s.
-* **Kokonaiskulutus:** Sähköenergian osto (Import) ja myynti (Export) kWh.
-Myyntiä voi yleensä olla jos on esimerkiksi aurinkopaneeleja.
-* **Vaihekohtaiset tiedot:** Teho (W), Jännite (V), Virta (A) ja Loisteho (VAr) jokaiselle vaiheelle (L1, L2, L3).
-* **Helppo asennus:** Täysi Config Flow -tuki (Cozify HAN laitteen IP:n asetus suoraan käyttöliittymästä).

-## Asennus

-### Vaihe 1: HACS (Custom Repository)
+### Via HACS (Custom Repository)
-1. Avaa Home Assistant ja mene **HACS** -> **Integrations**.
+1. Open Home Assistant and go to HACS -> Integrations.
-2. Klikkaa kolmea pistettä oikeassa yläkulmassa ja valitse **Custom repositories**.
-3. Lisää tämän repositorion osoite: `https://github.com/pilcq/cozify_han`
-4. Valitse kategoriaksi **Integration** ja klikkaa **Add**.
+2. Click the three dots in the upper right corner and select Custom repositories.
+3. Add the address of this repository: https://github.com/pilcq/cozify_han
+4. Select Integration as the category and click Add.
-5. Etsi "Cozify HAN" listalta ja klikkaa **Download**.
+5. Find "Cozify HAN" in the list and click Download.
-6. **Käynnistä Home Assistant uudelleen.**
+6. Restart Home Assistant.

-### Vaihe 2: Integraation käyttöönotto
+### Step 2: Enable integration
-1. Mene **Asetukset** -> **Laitteet ja palvelut**.
-2. Klikkaa **Lisää integraatio**.
+1. Go to Settings -> Devices and services.
+2. Click Add integration.
-3. Etsi "Cozify HAN".
+3. Search for "Cozify HAN".
-4. Syötä laitteesi **IP-osoite** (esim. `192.168.1.10`) ja klikkaa Lähetä.

-## Sähkön hinnan seuranta (Esimerkki)

-Voit käyttää integraation luomaa `sensor.cozify_han_power_total` -sensoria laskemaan sähkön hintaa reaaliajassa.
-Suosittelemme käyttämään **Riemann sum integral** -sensoria muuttamaan hetkellinen hinta (c/h) kumulatiiviseksi kulutukseksi (c), jota voit seurata **Utility Meterin** avulla päivä-, viikko- ja kuukausitasolla.
+4. Enter the IP address of your device (e.g. 192.168.1.10) and click Submit.

+## Electricity Price Tracking (Example)

+You can use the `sensor.cozify_han_power_total` sensor created by the integration to calculate the electricity price in real time.
+We recommend using the **Riemann sum integral** sensor to convert the instantaneous price (c/h) into cumulative consumption (c), which you can track with **Utility Meter** on a daily, weekly, and monthly basis.

 # Cozify HAN
-Cozify HAN on kotimainen, avainlipputuote, joka tuo sähkömittarin HAN/P1-rajapinnan tiedot reaaliaikaisesti paikallisverkkoon, pilveen ja älyjärjestelmiin.
-Se on suunniteltu erityisesti pohjoisiin olosuhteisiin, helppoon itseasennukseen ja laajaan integraatioon (RestAPI, MQTT ja Modbus) energiankäytön optimointia, kuormanhallintaa ja automaatiota varten.
+Cozify HAN is a domestic, key-flag product that brings real-time data from the electricity meter's HAN/P1 interface to the local network, cloud and smart systems.
+It is designed specifically for northern conditions, easy self-installation and extensive integration (RestAPI, MQTT and Modbus) for energy optimization, load management and automation.

-## Keskeiset ominaisuudet
+## Key features
-* Reaaliaikainen mittausdata: hetkellinen teho (W/kW), jännite (V), virta (A) ja kumulatiiviset kulutusluvut (kWh) vaihekohtaisesti, kaikki data mitä HAN/P1 väylästä tulee
+* Real-time measurement data: instantaneous power (W/kW), voltage (V), current (A) and cumulative consumption figures (kWh) per phase, all data coming from the HAN/P1 bus
-* Tukee Ethernet (RJ45)‑yhteyttä ja WiFi‑yhteyttä; mahdollisuus vaihtaa alkuperäinen antenni RP‑SMA‑ulkoinen antenniin parempaa kantamaa varten
+* Supports Ethernet (RJ45) and WiFi connection; possibility to replace the original antenna with an RP-SMA external antenna for better range
-* Sisäänrakennettu HTTP OpenAPI‑palvelin (/meter), MQTT‑lähetys ja Modbus (TCP)‑rajapinnat B2B‑integraatioihin
+* Built-in HTTP OpenAPI server (/meter), MQTT broadcast and Modbus (TCP) interfaces for B2B integrations
-* Toimii Android- ja iOS‑sovelluksen kanssa, OTA‑firmware‑päivitykset takaavat jatkokehityksen ja tietoturvan
+* Works with Android and iOS applications, OTA firmware updates ensure further development and security
-* Suunniteltu toimimaan pohjoismaisissa olosuhteissa –40 °C … +60 °C ja samalla IP‑luokituksella kuin sähkömittari
+* Designed to operate in Nordic conditions –40 °C … +60 °C and with the same IP rating as the electricity meter

-## Mitä laite tarjoaa käyttäjälle
-* Täsmällinen reaaliaikainen näkyvyys sähkönkulutukseen ja tuotantoon
-* Vaihekohtaisten kuormitusnäkymien avulla helppo tunnistaa ylikuormitusriskit ja tasata kuormia
-* Parempi mahdollisuus hyödyntää tunti- ja varttihintaa sekä reaaliaikaista ohjausta älykkäässä latauksessa ja lämmityksessä
-* Integroituu olemassa oleviin kotiautomaatioalustoihin (esim.
-Home Assistant) ja energianhallintajärjestelmiin (EVCC.io jne.).
-Rajapintojen Modbus (TCP), MQTT ja RestAPI kautta integrointimmahdollisuudet ovat rajattomat.
-Lisää rajapintoja tulevaisuudessa.
+## What the device offers to the user
+* Accurate real-time visibility into electricity consumption and production
+* Phase-specific load views make it easy to identify overload risks and balance loads
+* Better opportunity to utilize hourly and quarter-hourly prices and real-time control in smart charging and heating
+* Integrates with existing home automation platforms (e.g. Home Assistant) and energy management systems (EVCC.io, etc.).
+Integration possibilities are limitless via Modbus (TCP), MQTT and RestAPI interfaces.
+More interfaces in the future.

-## Tekniset tiedot
+## Technical data
-* Liitännät: RJ12 (HAN/P1), RJ45 (Ethernet), WiFi , USB‑C (lisävirta),  RP-SMA (WiFi lisäantenni)
+* Connections: RJ12 (HAN/P1), RJ45 (Ethernet), WiFi , USB‑C (additional power), RP-SMA (additional WiFi antenna)
-* Rajapinnat: OpenAPI (HTTP, /meter), MQTT (JSON‑payload), Modbus TCP (rekisterit)
+* Interfaces: OpenAPI (HTTP, /meter), MQTT (JSON‑payload), Modbus TCP (registers)
-* Käyttöympäristö: −40 °C … +60 °C; kotelo ja liitännät sähkömittariluokan mukaiset
+* Operating environment: −40 °C … +60 °C; housing and connections according to electricity meter class

-## Asennus ja käyttöönotto
-* Itseasennettava; sijoitetaan sähkömittarin viereen ja kiinnitetään esim. kaksipuolisella teipillä
-* Jos mittari on metallisessa kaapissa, suositellaan Ethernet‑yhteyttä tai ulkoista RP‑SMA‑antennia luotettavan yhteyden varmistamiseksi
+## Installation and commissioning
+* Self-installation; placed next to the electricity meter and attached with e.g. double-sided tape
+* If the meter is in a metal cabinet, an Ethernet connection or an external RP-SMA antenna is recommended to ensure a reliable connection

-## Automaatio - Blueprints
+## Automation - Blueprints
-* Lataa Home AUtomation järjestlemän kautta Settings - Automation & scenes - Blueprints - Import Blueprint - "Syötä oheinen osoite"
+* Download via Home AUtomation Settings - Automation & scenes - Blueprints - Import Blueprint - "Enter the following address"
-* Blueprint pohja automaatiolle, joka varoittaa minkä tahansa vaiheen ylittäessä määritetty virtaraja. https://github.com/PilcQ/cozify_han/blob/main/blueprints/overcurrent_notification.yaml
-* Blueprint pohja automaatiolle, joka varoittaa minkä tahansa vaiheen ylittäessä määritetty tehorajan. https://github.com/PilcQ/cozify_han/blob/main/blueprints/total_power_notification.yaml

-## Kehitys ja tuki
-Tämä on yhteisöpohjainen integraatio.
-Jos huomaat virheitä tai haluat kehittää sitä eteenpäin, luo "Issue" tai "Pull Request" GitHubissa.
+* Blueprint base for automation that warns when any phase exceeds the specified current limit. https://github.com/PilcQ/cozify_han/blob/main/blueprints/overcurrent_notification.yaml
+* Blueprint base for automation that warns when any phase exceeds the specified power limit. https://github.com/PilcQ/cozify_han/blob/main/blueprints/total_power_notification.yaml

+## Development and Support
+This is a community-driven integration.
+If you find any bugs or want to improve it further, please create an "Issue" on GitHub.

 ---
 *Huom: Tämä integraatio ei ole Cozify Oy:n virallinen tuote.*